 Step 5: Measuring and Optimizing Your Intent-Driven ABM

-Tracking the right metrics is vital to prove ROI and refine your strategy.
+Tracking the right metrics is vital to proving ROI and refining your strategy.
 Key performance indicators include:

 - Intent signal volume and velocity per account segment